Teeth Health

 Tooth Whitening - Is it Safe?

-If you have cosmetic tooth whitening carried out by a qualified professional dentist it is a completely safe procedure.It is illegal for the teeth whitening procedure to be carried out by anyone but dentists and dental hygienists.
-Be very cautious and avoid any beautician specialist offering cosmetic teeth whitening as it is illegal and may cause damage to your tooth enamel.
+If you have cosmetic tooth whitening carried out by a qualified professional dentist it is a completely safe procedure.
+It is illegal for a teeth whitening procedure to be carried out by anyone but dentists and dental hygienists.
+Be very cautious and avoid any non dental company or individual offering cosmetic teeth whitening as it is illegal, and may cause lasting damage if the wrong products are used.

 Why are my Teeth Sensitive after Teeth Whitening?
 Should I Avoid in Excess?